 Has the turquoise received any treatment?

-Is turquoise with matrix of lower quality?
+Is turquoise with matrix lower quality?

 Is this piece unique?

 Yes.
 The matrix distribution of turquoise is unrepeatable; no two stones have the same pattern.
-This is the only available piece with this specific cabochon and setting.
+This is the only piece available with this specific cabochon and setting.

-How do I care for this ring?
+How should I care for this ring?